echemdb

 | 4 | 0.08 | -194.005384 | 0.058966 |

-The information is updated in the field description of the mutable resource.
+The information is updated in the field descriptions.

 {'name': 'E', 'type': 'number', 'unit': 'mV', 'reference': 'RHE'},